 Narrow Paths

-I also make sure to leave narrow walking paths so I can reach everything without compacting the soil.
-So part of my square footage is taken up with small paths, but it is so worth it!
-I used to tread around and accidentally trample all over my poor plants like a mean giant squishing everything.
-So be sure to make some narrow paths for yourself!
+In a square foot garden layout, part of the square footage is dedicated to these small paths, but it’s so worth it!
+I used to tread around and accidentally trample all over my poor plants like a mean giant, squishing everything.

 Raised Beds & Rows

-Raised beds help me maintain good soil structure, while row planting works best for crops I’ll harvest all at once, like onions or corn.
-For vertical space, I use cages, teepees, and trellises, which let me grow more food in less ground space.
+Raised beds help me maintain good soil structure in my vegetable garden layout, while row planting works best for crops I’ll harvest all at once, like onions or corn.
+In a small vegetable garden layout, this mix of methods helps me use every inch efficiently without sacrificing plant health.

 Worm Tunnels

-I have a whole guide on my worm tunnel so be sure to check it out!
+I have a whole guide on my worm tunnel, so be sure to check it out!

 How to Install a Worm Tunnel and Improve Your Garden Soil